magsenche/hanazono/docs/brain/neurotransmitters.md

 - increases blood flow to skeletal muscle
 - reduces blood flow to the gastrointestinal system
 - inhibits voiding of the bladder and gastrointestinal mobility

+??? question "What are the effects of noradrenaline in the body (3/5)"
+    - increases heart rate and blood pressure
+    - triggers the release of glucose from energy stores
+    - increases blood flow to skeletal muscle
+    - reduces blood flow to the gastrointestinal system
+    - inhibits voiding of the bladder and gastrointestinal mobility

 ## Adrenaline
 Also know as **epinephrine**